milosdavidovic/blog.io/_posts/2017-04-25-lorem-ipsum.markdown

 #### Links

-Also you can reference any content using the similar syntax:
+Also, you can reference any content using the similar syntax:

 ```
 [Google](http://www.google.com)